Last updated: March 2014

 'Integrated security' can only be used if SQL Server is participating in the Windows Network.
 The advantages are password-encryption, password-aging, domain-wide accounts and windows administration.
 It is based on an "access token" which contains the user's unique security ID or sid, which is then used by the client to gain access to network resources such as SQL Server without having to supply login credentials again.
 If a user has an access token, then it means that he has previously passed authentication checks.

 SQL Server can use Windows Security, or use both Windows Security and manage its own user logins.
-The chances are that, unless all access to the server is from within an intranet, both will be required.
+The chances are that, unless all access to the server is from within a domain, both will be required.

 SQL Server will create some Logins automatically on installation (such as.
 SA), but most are subsequently created by the System administrator.
 A login ID is necessary for access to a database but not sufficient.
 It has to be granted access to the various resources on the server (Server instance in SQL Server 2005).
 It holds information that is relevant across databases, such as the user's default language.